House Flies

 - Thorax has 4 narrow black stripes

-- Abdomen is a gray or yellow-gray coloration with a dark brown to black midline and dark markings on the sides
+- Abdomen is a grey or yellow-grey coloration with a dark brown to black midline and dark markings on the sides

 - Size: Adults are approximately 1/4 inch in length